Theosaurus-Rex/Theosaurus-Rex/README.md

 I'm a tech consultant currently working for Alembic in Sydney, NSW, Australia.
 Currently, my tech stack consists of Elixir, Phoenix LiveView and the Ash Framework.
 I enjoy front-end development and I am always eager to create the best user experience possible!
 I also have a passion for the intersection of art and code and how technology can help artists innovate, create, and deliver powerful messages.
 </p>

-- 💧 Currently working with Elixir and Phoenix LiveView
-- 🧰 Currently building my reworked Portfolio Site for 2023
-- 📗 Currently reading "Build Your Own Web Framework in Elixir" by Aditya Iyengar

 <h2 align="center">Tech Stack</h2>
 <p align="center">
 <img src="https://img.shields.io/badge/-HTML5-black?style=flat-square&logo=html5&logoColor=white"/>